i-vishi/shopping-android-app/README.md

 # Shopping Android App
-An e-commerce android application written in Kotlin where users can sell and but products such as shoes, etc.
+An e-commerce android application written in Kotlin where users can sell and buy products.

 ## Overview